cookiesncream716/helloWorld2/README.md

 ### STAGE 2 - Display the text "Hello World" in the plugin space

+Now that we have all the boiler-plate set up, let's add some visual content to the plugin!

-1. Inside the build method, create a variable for the greeting Hello World by using the [Text](https://github.com/Tixit/Gem.js#text) property of Gem.
+1. Inside the build method, create a [`Text`](https://github.com/Tixit/Gem.js#text) gem containing the greeting `'Hello World'`.
 Give it a label so it can be styled differently from text that will be coming in a later step.
-Here, greetng is used as the label.
+Here, `'greetng'` is used as the label.

 ```
 var greeting = Gem.Text(‘greeting’, ‘Hello World’)
 ```

-2. Use the [Block](https://github.com/Tixit/Gem.js#block) property of Gem to make an area for the plugin.
-Enter box as the label.
-Then the greeting variable needs to be added to the Block.
+2. Use the [`Block`](https://github.com/Tixit/Gem.js#block) gem to make an area for the plugin.
+Enter `'box'` as the label and pass `greeting` in to add it to the `Block`.

 ```
 var box = Gem.Block(‘box’, greeting)
 ```

-3. Append box to the plugin.
+3. Append `box` to the plugin.

 ```
 this.add(box)
 ```

-4. Styles can be added after the build method by using the getStyle method.
-It is a function that will return a [Style](https://github.com/Tixit/Gem.js#style-objects) object.
-The symbol [$](https://github.com/Tixit/Gem.js#label) will be used along with the labels.
-Here a border is given so an outline of the space can be seen.
-The text for the greeting will be blue and given a size of 24.
+4. Styles can be added after the `build` method by using the `getStyle` method.
+The `getStyle` method should return a gem [`Style`](https://github.com/Tixit/Gem.js#style-objects) object.
+Items in the style that start with the symbol [$](https://github.com/Tixit/Gem.js#label) allows you to style objects with the label given after the `$` symbol.
+Here, a border is given so an outline of the space can be seen.
+The text for `greeting` will be blue and given a size of 24px.

 ```
 this.getStyle = function(){